Rock & Chips: Reception

 Overnight figures estimated Rock & Chips was seen by 7.4 million viewers with a 28% audience share, winning the slot against ITV's Wild at Heart and the Dancing on Ice results show.
 It was the second most-watched programme of the day, behind the first Dancing on Ice programme of the evening.
 Final figures showed it was seen by 8.42 million viewers on BBC One and 279,000 on BBC HD.

 Sam Wollaston for The Guardian said he was missing the interplay between Rodney and Del Boy from the original, and that the only fun in the drama was "recognising the nods, working out who's who and how it all fits into place.
 Otherwise, it's pretty lame."
-The Daily Mirror's Jim Shelley did not find the storyline "interesting or convincing", finding Lyndhurst's performance as Freddie "laughable" and saying it was "bizarre" that the storyline "virtually abandoned its main character (the young Del Boy) and its best actor (the engaging James Buckley from The Inbetweeners) who played him".
+The Daily Mirror's Jim Shelley did not find the storyline "interesting or convincing", finding Lyndhurst's performance as Freddie "laughable" and saying it was "bizarre" that the storyline "virtually abandoned its main character (the young Del Boy) and its best actor (James Buckley from The Inbetweeners) who played him".
 In The Independent, Tom Sutcliffe said that "the narrative's focus was blurred and the pacing weirdly off – quite a lot of the time you were well ahead of the drama and hanging around for it to catch up with you".
 Benji Wilson from The Daily Telegraph also was not impressed, saying the viewer would have been disappointed if they "tuned in wanting to be entertained, enthused, or anything in between", and that it was an "ocean-going stinker".

-However, The Scotsman's Paul Whitelaw said that, despite a "disjointed" plot and it being "overstretched at 90 minutes": "It was actually pretty good.
-Not great, not perfect, but a watchable production from which everyone emerged with their dignity intact."
-He said that Buckley "delivered a charming performance in what was effectively a supporting role.
-Wisely choosing to suggest Del's familiar mannerisms without opting for outright impersonation, he carried off a difficult task with modest élan."
+However, The Scotsman's Paul Whitelaw said that, despite a "disjointed" plot and it being "overstretched at 90 minutes", the special "was actually pretty good.
+Not great, not perfect, but a watchable production from which everyone emerged with their dignity intact".
+He said that Buckley, "delivered a charming performance in what was effectively a supporting role.
+Wisely choosing to suggest Del's familiar mannerisms without opting for outright impersonation, he carried off a difficult task with modest élan".
 Writing for The Stage, Harry Venning found the performances "top notch" and praised the script as "first class", saying "the comic moments were of the highest quality and beautifully crafted into the narrative".
-Andrew Billen from The Times described Bright's portrayal of Joan as "winsome", said Lyndhurst "produced a detailed performance" and that "Rock & Chips was better than the sequel that preceded it."
-Keith Watson in the Metro also praised the performances of Buckley and Bright, saying "They deserved a show all to themselves."
+Andrew Billen from The Times described Bright's portrayal of Joan as "winsome", said Lyndhurst "produced a detailed performance" and that "Rock & Chips was better than the sequel that preceded it".
+Keith Watson in the Metro also praised the performances of Buckley and Bright, saying, "They deserved a show all to themselves."
 Although he found the period detail "squeaky clean" and "unconvincing", he closed his review by saying: "Somehow it made me care about the Trotters in a way decades of Only Fools and Horses never came close to."